How to Use Brand Storytelling to Break Through:

 Brand Storytelling Basics

-In this chapter we will review the fundamentals of brand storytelling, including why brand storytelling is important.
+In this chapter we will review the fundamentals of brand storytelling, including why brand storytelling is so important.

 So if you're new to storytelling as a marketing concept, this chapter is for you.